Community access to over 2,200 acres.

 RICHARDSON MEMORIAL PRESERVE

 A field road leads to the lowermost field from the kiosk.
 Snowshoers and skiers are welcome, but hunting is not allowed due to donor request.
-Woodland trails are being laid out following the forest management.
+Woodland trails were added following the forest management.
 The fields are leased to two local farms for production of hay, vegetables and grains.
 Grassland areas are managed to promote grassland bird nesting.
 To learn more about this click here.
 Sadly, PFAS contamination was recently confirmed at the site, so the future of agriculture here awaits further testing and possible mitigation strategies.

 Directions from downtown Unity to Richardson Memorial Preserve: